argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 The recommended way of running ParaView on Polaris is in client/server mode.
 This consists of running the ParaView client on your local resource, and the ParaView server on the Polaris compute nodes.
 The ParaView client needs to first be installed on your local resource, and needs to match the version that you run on Polaris.

 There are multiple versions of Paraview installed on Polaris.
-To find the versions of Paraview currently available on Polaris run the following command on a login node:
+To find the versions of Paraview currently available on Polaris run the following commands on a login node:
 ```
+module use /soft/modulefiles
 module avail paraview
 ```